syncfusion-content/javascript-docs/js/Diagram/Symbol-Palette.md

                 width: 40, height: 40,
             };

-            //create a connector
+            //Creates a connector
             var connector = {
                 name: "Line",
                 segments: [{ type: "orthogonal" }],

-                //define the source and target points
+                //Defines the source and target points
                 sourcePoint: { x: 0, y: 0 },
                 targetPoint: { x: 40, y: 40 },

-                //define the target decorator properties
+                //Defines the target decorator properties
                 targetDecorator: { shape: "arrow" },
             };

-            //create a lane
+            //Creates a lane
             var lane = {
                 name: "lane", header: {
                     width: 50, height: 50, fillColor: "#C7D4DF"
                 },
                 fillColor: "#f5f5f5",
-                //specify size for the lane
+                //Specifies size for the lane
                 height: 60, width: 140,
-                //specify offset for the lane
+                //Specifies offset for the lane
                 offsetX: 70, offsetY: 30,
-                //specify orientation as horizontal/vertical
+                //Specifies orientation as horizontal/vertical
                 orientation: "horizontal", isLane: true
             };

-            //create a phase
+            //Creates a phase
             var phase = {
                 name: "verticalPhase",
                 type: "phase",
-                // Define the style of the phase
+                // Defines the style of the phase
                 lineWidth: 1, lineDashArray: "3,3", lineColor: "#606060",
-                //Define the orientation of the phase
+                //Defines the orientation of the phase
                 orientation: "vertical",
              }
 {% endhighlight %}

 ### Initialize a palette with palette items

-To initialize a palette, you need to define a JSON object with the property `name`, that will be displayed as the header text of palette.
-The palette items need to be defined and added to the `items` collection of palette.
+To initialize a palette, define a JSON object with the property `name` that is displayed as the header text of palette.
+The palette items need to be defined and added to the `items` collection of the palette.
 The `expanded` property of palette allows to expand/collapse its palette items.
-The following code snippet illustrates how to define a palette with items that are defined in the previous section.
+The following code example illustrates how to define a palette with items that are defined in the previous section.

 {% highlight js %}

-               //Define the JSON to create a palette var palette =
+               //Defines the JSON to create a palette var palette =
                 {
-                      //Set the name of the palette
+                      //Sets the name of the palette
                       name: "Basic Shapes",
-                      //Set whether the palette expands/collapse its children
+                      //Sets whether the palette expands/collapse its children
                       expanded: true,
-                      //Add the palette items to palette
+                      //Adds the palette items to palette
                       items: [node, group, connector, lane,phase],
                 };